-Blackburn's compositions have been presented in radio broadcasts, international peer-reviewed festivals, as well as performances by solo artists and professional ensembles.
-His music has won awards and honors, including a prestigious ASCAP Fellowship for Film Scoring and Composition at the Aspen Music Festival.
-In support of his creative scholarship and teaching, Blackburn has been awarded several David Delo Research Professor Grants from The University of Tampa for: “Development and Creative Implementation of a Wearable Body Sensor Rig for Interactive Electroacoustic Music Performance” (2010), “Xenharmonic/Electroacoustic Music Research, Composition, and Performance with the Haken Continuum Fingerboard” (2012), and “Performance Practice Research on the Chinese Guqin, and its Application to Electroacoustic Music”(2014), and “When Gaia Falls – An Album of Original Compositions and Immersive Soundscapes” (2022).
+Blackburn's compositions have been presented in radio broadcasts, national and international peer-reviewed festivals, performed by professional ensembles, and commissioned by solo artists and choreographers.
+His music has won awards and honors, including an ASCAP Fellowship for Film Scoring and Composition at the Aspen Music Festival.
+In support of his creative scholarship and teaching, he has been awarded several David Delo Research Professor Grants from The University of Tampa for “Development and Creative Implementation of a Wearable Body Sensor Rig for Interactive Electroacoustic Music Performance” (2010), “Xenharmonic/Electroacoustic Music Research, Composition, and Performance with the Haken Continuum Fingerboard” (2012), and “Performance Practice Research on the Chinese Guqin, and its Application to Electroacoustic Music”(2014), and “When Gaia Falls – An Album of Original Compositions and Immersive Soundscapes” (2022).
 Blackburn’s chamber music work Chimera, performed by NOW Ensemble, was selected for inclusion on a Society of Composers, Inc. compilation album, and released in 2020 by Navona Records (#NV6318).
 Bradford Blackburn is an advocate for sustainability, and in 2022-23 he made an album of original compositions, ecopoetry, and soundscapes, to raise awareness for environmental issues; the album was released on Big Round Records (#BR8979) in 2023.